SidShi/Monopoly/README.md

 # Monopoly
 Project for PIC 10C (Monopoly Game)
+The current version does not have a UI.
+The project right now contains plenty of unit tests and can display how the game runs on the console

 # Attribution
 - Copyright: Public domain.